UPR Outreach Applied Sciences Symposium with Unique Brains Organization

 The BioXFEL Science and Technology Center is committed to providing support to the University of Puerto Rico and promoting their inclusion in and access to XFEL fields.
 In an effort to continue support of the scientific research, professional, and educational development of the UPR students, BioXFEL is awarding up to three UPR graduate students with a $16,000 fellowship to support their research endeavors.
 This fellowship can be used to purchase any necessary supplies or to supplement their stipend for 1 year.
 We are not currently accepting applications for this.
 However, more details on the application process can be found HERE.

 BioXFEL runs a 10 week summer internship for undergraduates interested in pursuing careers in physics, biochemistry, biophysics, engineering, programming, mathematics or other related fields.
 This is a highly competitive program where students will be given hands on training in XFEL related laboratory techniques and will work on their own research projects.
 At the end of the 10 weeks, students present their research results to the group.
-Internships run from the end of May through the first week of August.
+Internships run from the end of May through the first week of August and places students at the University at Buffalo (UB), Rice University, Arizona State University (ASU), and University of Milwaukee Wisconsin (UWM).
+Students that are accepted into the Rice University program are also given the opportunity to visit the Linac Coherent Lightsource (LCLS) during the Annual Users meeting.

 Applicants must be US residents or US nationals.
 Women and minorities underrepresented in STEM fields are strongly encouraged to apply.